 Both Augason Farms’ beans and rice, and Legacy Foods’ Enchilada Beans and Rice required hot water to make, so they’re just a little bit less practical than the black bean burger mix.
 They’re also less portable than the bean burgers once they’re fully prepared, but are still easy to make in their own right.

 Both Augason Farms and Legacy Food Storage’s products have a 25-year shelf life, as long as they remain unopened.
 Typically, once being opened, guidelines indicate they’ll stay fresh up to year, though I’m sure in the right conditions you could keep opened goods even longer.
+Make sure to keep an oxygen and moisture absorber in there for the longest shelf life.

 Either way, both companies offer similar shelf life for their products, so you’ll want to pick based on nutrition, flavor, ease of use, and other concerns, which will depend on your intended use for the food: adding it to a prepper’s pantry, using it for bug-out rations, packing it for camping meals, etc. Depending on your planned use for the food, some concerns will be amplified and others will be reduced.